czbiohub-sf/yogo/docs/dataset-definition.md

 ...
 ```

 A random 80% of the image/label pairs will be assigned to train, 10% to val, 10% to test.
-If you would like to explicitly define the test dataset, you can use `test_dataset_paths`:
+If you would like to explicitly define the test dataset, you can use `test_paths`:

 ```yaml
 ...